xzhangfordham/CISTutorials/introductionVi.md

 ### Step 5:
 To **open an already existing file**, simply type vi followed by the location and name of the file and press **enter**.
-Here is the command I will run to open the file “info.txt” which already exists at the specified location:
+Here is the command we will run to open the file “info.txt” which already exists at the specified location:

     vi /home/students/cking74/demo/text_files/info.txt